nagothunandini3512/terraform/RUNBOOK.md

 The application is considered up once all pods reach `Running` state.

 ### Step 6 — Continuous GitOps Sync
-After initial deployment, ArgoCD continuously watches both the Helm chart repo and the `values.yaml` repo.
+After initial deployment, ArgoCD continuously watches `values.yaml` repo.
 Any change pushed to Git — image tag bumps, replica count changes, resource limit changes, env var updates, ingress changes — is automatically detected and synced to the cluster. **No manual `kubectl apply` is needed for routine changes; push to Git instead.**

 ---